mikedeskevich/nursing-home-cfr/README.md

 ![](orig.png)

 The goal is to predict the deaths as a function of cases.
 Let’s look at a window of four weeks.
-The number of deaths at the end of week 4 is a fraction the number of cases during week 4 (people who died in this week), plus some fraction of the number of cases in week 3 (people who took 2 weeks to die), plus some fraction of the number of cases in week 2 (people who took 3 weeks to die), plus some fraction of the number of cases in week 1 (people who took 4 weeks to die).
+The number of deaths at the end of week 4 is a fraction the number of cases during week 4 (people who died in this week), plus some fraction of the number of cases in week 3 (people who took between 1 and 2 weeks to die), plus some fraction of the number of cases in week 2 (people who took between 2 and 3 weeks to die), plus some fraction of the number of cases in week 1 (people who took between 3 and 4 weeks to die).

 More formally, our function is